sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 This was implemented as a dictionary in Python.
 So, if we come across a variable that is already in this dictionary, this means that we have seen it before and had already assigned it an offset, so we move on.
 Note that this happens on a per-function basis, so if we had two separate functions and they both contain a variable 'a', this variable is getting assigned two separate offsets in each of these functions (for obvious reasons).
-By the end of this, for each function in our bril program, we have an object that has mapped each unique abstract variable to a unique stack location.
+By the end of this, for each function in our Bril program, we have an object that has mapped each unique abstract variable to a unique stack location.

 The next step is to actually perform the trivial register allocation for each instruction in our function.
 As described above, this involves adding additional instructions before and after each instruction to load the appropriate temps off the stack, perform the operation, and then store the temps back onto the stack.
 The important property of when to add instructions before or after an instruction X is the following: